 Employee Gratitude Done Right

-If you show employees they’re valued, they’re more likely to have positive feelings about your company and their jobs.
+If you show employees they’re valued, they’re more likely to be happy and have positive feelings about your company and their jobs.
 Here are three tips for effective employee recognition:

 - Let line managers lead—Immediate supervisors are best equipped to observe when an employee thank you is warranted, or to review the results of performance metrics and recognize top performers.